Ryan Kelly (singer)

-Ryan John Kelly is a Northern Irish singer known for being a part of the group Celtic Thunder.
+Ryan John Kelly (born November 6, 1978) is a Northern Irish singer known for being a part of the group Celtic Thunder.
 He has also released solo albums as well as in collaboration with Neil Byrne.

 Early life and education

 Born on 6 November 1978, Ryan John Kelly is from a village called The Moy, County Tyrone, Northern Ireland.
 He is the youngest of three children (two boys and a girl).
 Kelly earned two degrees from the Queen's University Belfast, being a Bachelor of Science in Accounting and a Graduate Diploma in Advanced Accounting.

 Career

 When he was seven, Kelly started to sing publicly.
 He has always had a deep passion for music and theater.